 Procedure for Submission

 Anyone contemplating writing a book for the European Monographs series or anyone who already has a part or completed manuscript already written should prepare a brief proposal (3-4 pages maximum).
 This should outline the rationale for the book, its proposed length and contents (including a chapter by chapter summary), its likely audience, and a brief account of the author(s), their professional experience, career, and previous principal publications.
 This proposal should be in English and should ultimately be sent to the series Editor(s).

-However, prior to this, potential authors may find it helpful to discuss their project with another member of the Editorial Board, particularly if (s)he speaks their language and/or is familiar with their work.
+However, prior to this, potential authors may find it helpful to discuss their project with another member of the Editorial Board, particularly if they speak their language and/or is familiar with their work.
 This Associate Editor can then advise prospective authors on the form and content of the book and can also assist the series Editor in reaching a decision on the proposal.
 Based on the Associate Editor's advice, the judgment of the series Editor and, where necessary, the comments of independent reviewers, the series Editor reaches a decision to recommend the book (or not) to the publisher.

 In most cases this recommendation will be accepted by the publishers, although formally they do reserve the right not to proceed with any particular proposal.
 If the publishers agree to accept the proposal they contact the author(s) to negotiate the contract, completion date etc., and discuss questions of translation if these arise.
 There will be provision for the translation of manuscripts from languages other than English and in particular cases there will be the possibility of publication of the book in languages in addition to the English version.